 How to Switch From Squarespace 7.0 to 7.1?

 Switching from Squarespace 7.0 to 7.1 means building a new site from scratch.
 The two versions run on different architectures, which is why Squarespace never built an automated upgrade path.
-This guide covers every step, from setting up your 7.1 trial to transferring your domain and protecting your search rankings.
 Use coupon code OKDIGITAL10 for 10% off any Squarespace plan.

 Why Is There No Direct Upgrade from 7.0 to 7.1?